runtimerobotics/fusion360-urdf-ros2/modeling.md

 For the lidar link, we have to create a rigid link between the lidar and base_link.

-In the Browser section of Fusion 360, go to *Joints* and rename each joint as right_wheel_joint and left_wheel_joint.
+In the Browser section of Fusion 360, go to *Joints* and rename each joint as right_wheel_joint, left_wheel_joint and lidar_joint.

 Congratulations, you have done with the modeling part of the robot.
 Now, we can export the model to URDF.